 Cut the chicken into bite-size pieces.
 Sprinkle lightly with salt and liberally with pepper.

 Cut the garlic bulbs into quarters and the leaves into two-inch lengths.

 Cut or slice the mushrooms into bite-size pieces.

 Heat the cooking oil in a work.
 Add the chicken and stir fry until the edges are lightly browned.
 Add the mushrooms, spring garlic and onion.
 Pour in the soy sauces.
 Stir fry for about a minute or just until the mushrooms are done.
 Simple and delicious.

-Now, click the link to page two below for the fried rice recipe.
+Now, the fried rice recipe.